zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/grid/remote-binding.md

 This help topic shows how to bind Kendo Grid for PHP to JSON response.
 Remote binding means that all data operations (paging, sorting, filtering etc.) will happen on the server-side.

+> The following demos are using the sample SQLite database shipped with the Kendo UI for PHP demos (**/wrappers/php/sample.db**).

 ## Binding to array returned by PDO

 ### Configure Grid for Remote Binding